farhan5248/specificationbyprompt/README.md

 # Sheep Dog Blog

-The goal of this site and supporting code is to describe my experiences through stories about the QA team I led.
+The goal of this site and supporting code is to describe my experiences about applying lean principles and practices to the QA team I led.
 I've explained more [here](https://farhan5248.github.io/About).
 A summary of the supporting repositories and projects is [here](https://farhan5248.github.io/RepositoriesAndProjects).